Private, semi-private and virtual instruction is available through my studio in The Mill at Shady Lea in North

 Paper.
 Book.
 Art.

 Every aspect of making paper allows for repetition, concentration, discovery and opportunity – just like weaving.
-Drawing on my experiences in Hawaii and with traditional Japanese papermakers, this presentation will share the various methods of making paper and Hawaiian bark cloth.
-You will have many samples to handle, explore and question.
-In a workshop, we will use beautiful papers to explore basic ways to make a treasured book.
-Guaranteed, you will be giving books all year long after this!
+Drawing on experiences in Hawaii and with traditional Japanese papermakers, this presentation wills hare the various methods of making paper.
+Each participant will have samples to handle, compare, explore and question.
+We will use these handmade papers to explore types of folds and stitched folios to make a treasured book.
+Guranteed, you will be giving books all year long after this!